gdsec-test/dcu-branddetection/README.md

 Discuss the process of building the project.

 ## Deploying
-To deploy the container to kubernetes run one of the deploy targets
+To deploy the container to kubernetes run one of the deploy targets: prod, ote, or dev.
 ```
 make [prod,ote,dev]-deploy
 ```

 ## Testing
-Nose tests can be from within the virtual environment and branddetection directory.
+Nose tests can be run from within the virtual environment and branddetection directory.
 A HTML coverage report will be created in a 'cover' directory.
 Open the index.html file to review the report.
 ```
 nosetests --with-coverage --cover-html --cover-package ./
 ```